Intro-Sci-Comp-UIowa/biol-4386-course-project-TristanSzymanski/README.md

 ## Introduction

-I will be reproducing the phylogenetic trees in Kandeel et. al. To achieve this, I will use data on COVID genomes collected by my lab and outside COVID genomes from the GISAID database.
+I will be reproducing the phylogenetic trees in Kandeel *et. al.* 2022.
+To achieve this, I will SARS-CoV-2 genomes obtained from the
+GISAID EPI-COV database.
 GISAID is a database of genome sequences compiled by labs all over the world to help research and combat emerging epidemics.
 Kandeel et. al. set out to establish a lineage and relationship between the then-emerging Omicron strain and other known variants at the time.
-To achieve this, they used relatively simple methods to put forward a preliminary model that related Omicron to other strains sourced from a variety of geographic locations.
+To achieve this, they used the UPGMA and Neighbor Joining methods to put forward a preliminary model that related Omicron to other strains sourced from a variety of geographic locations.
 The authors obtained all of their data through GISAID.

-The phylogenetic trees were created using simple methods to connect operational taxonomic units (OTUs) and to estimate the evolutionary distance between nodes on the tree.
-The authors used both the UPGMA and Neighbor-Joining methods to make the trees.
-To estimate distance, they used the Jukes-Cantor substitution method and the Kimura 80 substitution method to estimate distances, which use the fixed rate of transitions and transversions occurring in DNA to evaluate how much time has passed between two sequences.
-All of these rely on simple algorithms to be calculated and lose a great amount of nuance as a result.
+My goal was to re-assess their data utilizing Maximum Likelihood methods instead, and compare my results to theirs.
+To achieve this, I acquired a more geographically diverse array of sequences and increased the sample size from 8 to 401.
+The 8 samples used in Kandeel *et al* 2022 were included in my dataset.

 ## Figure to Reproduce